afarcome/LMrectangular/README.md

 library(mvtnorm)

-library(mclust) # for reproducibility reasons, use version 5.3
+library(mclust) # use version 5.3 if you want to reproduce results in the paper

 library(compiler)